jontypreston/stramp/README.md

 }
 ```

+If you change the `IndexKey` function, you should also change the inverse `KeyIndex` function to match.
+Note that `KeyIndex` is not used within `stramp.Stramp` nor `stramp.DeStramp`, thus you need only change it if you use the getter or setter functions.

 ## TODO
  - [ ] Unit Testing
  - [ ] Support *all* fundamental types
  - [ ] Support common built-in types (like `time.Duration`)
- - [ ] Refactor project to make better use of [CoR](https://refactoring.guru/design-patterns/chain-of-responsibility)
+ - [x] Refactor project to make better use of [CoR](https://refactoring.guru/design-patterns/chain-of-responsibility)